 A: The commercial entry fee.

 A: The commercial entry fee.
-If your corporate sponsor is displaying its logo, then sponsoring your entry is a way for the company to enter the parade without paying full fare, as far as we're concerned.
+If your corporate sponsor is displaying its logo, then sponsoring your entry would be a way for the company to enter the parade without paying full fare.

 A: The non-commercial entry fee.